project-gemmi/gemmi/docs/cif.rst

 Examples
 ========

-The examples here use C++11 or Python 2.7/3.x.
+The examples here use C++11 or Python.
 Full working code code can be found in the examples__ directory.

 If you have the Python ``gemmi`` module installed you should also have